-Step 2: Decide on a dress code
+2. Decide on a dress code

 - If you’re sifting through outdoor party ideas, advise your guests to don their coziest autumn clothes—especially if you’re planning an event like apple picking.

-Step 3: Design your fall party menu
+3. Design your fall party menu

 No party is complete without something to eat.
-Whether you’re planning a potluck meal or an array of fancy hor d’oeuvres, you can indulge your guests in the season’s most inviting foods with a well-planned menu.
+Whether you’re planning a potluck meal or an array of fancy hor d’oeuvres, you can offer your guests the season’s most inviting foods with a well-planned menu.

-Step 4: Guestlist and invitations
+4. Guestlist and invitations